 1. Quality assurance needs to be seen to be real

 Quality assurance, that checking to ensure that things are being done correctly, needs to be real.
 Not ‘something we do to keep the PMO happy’.
-I have seen this often, where staff working within the PMO don’t have strong project management backgrounds and so when they ask the assurance questions they are not provided with true answers, or given credibility ( the “what would they know they’ve never worked on a project” mentality).
+I have seen this often, where the staff working within the PMO don’t have strong project management backgrounds and so when they ask the assurance questions they are not provided with true answers, or given credibility ( the “what would they know they’ve never worked on a project” mentality).
 The PMO staff then don’t ask the right questions, or question the answers they are given, because they don’t have the knowledge to.

-If you are going to have a PMO function it needs to be seen to be worth it’s weight in gold.
+If you are going to have a PMO function it needs to be seen to be worth its weight in gold.
 Project Management staff need to know that they can rely on the PMO team for support and to provide real quality assurance.
 They need to be able to keep the PMs honest.
-The PMs then know they really are being held accountable and therefore how important it is to be honest and provide quality output.
+The PMs then know they really are being held accountable and therefore how important it is, to be honest, and provide quality output.

-When Staff in the PMO have project management experience (either as PM’s or Project Coordinators, for example, with hands on experience and training) they really do know and understand the issues within project land, and can assist in not only capturing the reporting for assurance purposes, but provide advice or guidance, or escalate issues if more extensive support is required.
-Without the staff member having this experience and training they would not be in the right space to provide this, and therefore not adding real value to the project or in the PMO function.
+When Staff in the PMO have project management experience (either as PM’s or Project Coordinators, for example, with hands-on experience and training) they really do know and understand the issues within project land, and can assist in not only capturing the reporting for assurance purposes, but provide advice or guidance, or escalate issues if more extensive support is required.
+Without the staff member having this experience and training they would not be in the right space to provide this, and therefore not adding real value to the project, or in the PMO function.